cocotb/cocotb/documentation/source/installation.rst

 Centralised Usage
 =================

-A build can be installed in a centralised location with *make install INSTALL_PATH=<dir>".
-This will also generate and uninstall script.
+A build can be installed in a centralised location with *make install INSTALL_PATH=<dir>*.
+This will also generate an uninstall script.